 More Diversity in Food and Farming

 Barber is an avid environmentalist and has strong opinions about the future of our food.
 It’s worth noting that there are experts in the food industry who may not agree with his dark outlook on food production and our eating habits.
 I think, however, that his points are worth consideration.
 We could all benefit from eating more efficiently and including more diversity in our diets, even if our food cycle isn’t facing an apocalypse anytime soon.

 Protect Our Soil

-We are currently in a vicious cycle of increasing use of fertilizers and GMO seeds that ultimately depletes the quality of and diversity within the soil.
-Poo quality soil requires more fertilizers and GMO seeds, and so it continues.
+We are currently in a vicious cycle of increasing use of fertilizers and special seeds that ultimately depletes the quality of and diversity within the soil.
+Poor quality soil requires more fertilizers and special seeds, and so it continues.
 Eventually, we will ruin enough of our soil entirely.